 We have already seen that diffusion means the movement of substances from areas of high concentration to areas of low concentration.

 However, the rate of diffusion is dependent upon the concentration gradient.
 The concentration gradient is calculated as the difference in concentration per centimeter.

 Imagine a boy rolling a ball down a hill.
-If the hill is very steep the ball will roll faster.
-If a concentration gradient is steep, that is to say it represents a rapid change from very high concentration to very low concentration, then substances will move down it faster - just like the ball!
+If the hill is very steep, the ball will roll faster.
+If a concentration gradient is steep, that is to say it represents a rapid change from high concentration to low concentration, then substances will move down it faster - just like the ball!